buildspace/buildspace-projects/Solana_Core/en/Core_1/Lesson_11_Build_NFT_Minter_Frontend.md

 );
 ```

 This is because NextJS is server-side rendering and has no access to external dependency or component that relies on browser APIs like `window` before loading onto the client.
 This means NextJS can't interact with our wallets that are only available on the browser. `{ ssr: false }` disables server-rendering of the import.
-If you do not have use dynamic import for your module, you will most likely encounter `Hydration failed because the initial UI does not match what was rendered on the server`.
+If you do not use dynamic import for your module, you will most likely encounter `Hydration failed because the initial UI does not match what was rendered on the server`.
 You can read more on dynamic imports [here](https://nextjs.org/docs/advanced-features/dynamic-import)!

 Head back to `index.tsx`, import `NavBar` and put it at the top of the stack (I left a comment for where it should be):
 ```tsx